FAQs

 Should you have any issues with reimbursement, we are more than happy to work with you to troubleshoot with your insurance company.

-Our goal is to make high quality, safe and comprehensive health care accessible to you in Japan at an American standard of care.
-In order to do so, we are actively working on establishing direct billing relationships with several US insurers (see below).
-However, we are still primarily self-pay.
+• Our goal is to make high quality, safe and comprehensive health care accessible to you in Japan at an American standard of care.
+In order to do so, we actively work with US insurance companies, either through direct billing relationships to reduce out-of-pocket expense, prior authorizations or direct communication to justify coverage for treatment.

 For all other U.S. or international insurance plans with whom we do NOT have direct billing relationships with, you can submit your receipt for reimbursement.

-Our prices are higher than most Japanese clinics and much lower than your average American clinic.
-We provide an American standard of care, which means longer visits, bilingual staff, translation services, US insurance support, online messaging, longer refills (as authorized by Japanese medical law), coordination with the US military bases and a personalized experience for you and your family.
-Providing an American standard of care is more costly.
+Our prices are higher than most local Japanese clinics, in-line with international clinics and lower than your average American clinic.
+We provide an American standard of care in Japan, which means longer visits, bilingual staff, translation services, US insurance support, online messaging, up to 3-month refills (as permitted by Japanese medical law) and care coordination with the US military bases or Japanese facilities.

 Labs: Done in-clinic.